JazzHandsCMDB/jazzhands-openid/README.md

     * `account_collection_id` - who it applies to
     * `property_value_json` - with the following keys, only method is required:
         * *method* can be `negotiate` or `password` .
 Negotiate will force Kerberos using the `client_credentials` type, `password` will look up the user's blowfish password in `account_password`
         * *prefix*, optional, is the database username that should be prepended to the user  as the user to act as.
-Such as "prst_."
+Such as "pgrst_."
 When left out, the user's role is assumed.
         * *suffix*, optional, is the database username that should be appended to the user  as the user to act as.
 Such as "_pgrst."
 When left out, the user's role is assumed.
         * *max_token_lifetime* - optional, number of seconds a token can be issued for to the user
 * property `jazzhands-openid:permit-device-authentication` - defines what devices are allowed to authenticate to the API using their Kerberos principal and what role they are to assume